kavin304352/Othello-Engine/README.md

 ## Overview

-This project implements a search-based Othello (Reversi) engine using classical AI techniques.
+This project implements a search based Othello (Reversi) engine using classical AI techniques.
 The core logic relies on **minimax** and **negamax** algorithms enhanced with **alpha-beta pruning** to optimize move selection and computational efficiency.

 The engine evaluates possible future board states using a custom heuristic function that considers **positional advantage**, **disc parity**, **corner control**, and **mobility**.